BADI-C22-PS174/.github/profile/README.md

 | Riziq Nurkholiq Fahrurozi | A2314F2731 | Mobile Development |
 | Farhan Muhamad Ikhsan | C7118F1476 | Cloud Computing |
 | Mufti Miftahul Kudus | C2314F2729 | Cloud Computing |

+  ## What is BADI?

+  BADI is an application to help business actors, especially MSME, in analyzing the results of selling their products.
+The results of the analysis will later make a prediction to measure the level of interest from consumers in the next sale.
+With these predictions, manufacturers will be able to increase production on certain products.
+This application can also make an estimate of the product when the best time for the product to be sold.

+  ## How it works?
+  *TBA*